 When Tagore says ‘ When no one responds to your call, walk alone’, I am reminded of many turning points in my life when I was exactly at that spot.
 I wanted to go somewhere and I asked people to come along.
 No one responded, I walked alone and when I came back – all of them wanted to walk on that path with me.

 While telling you to walk alone, gives you the company of all those who have walked alone and left a mark.

 When you are hurt and you seek solace in someone’s support, it is more often than not, not there and you better walk alone and deal with it.
 If you want to change the world, you must light the lamp within you that would show a new path to the world.
 You have to burn to create the new path and you must do it alone.

 Video of “Ekla Chalo Re” by Shreya Ghosal

 The song resonates at every level of existence – practical where it is not possible to have support all the time, emotional – where we all feel alone every once in a while even though surrounded by people and at a spiritual level – where we must walk alone, a seeker can not move in groups like a Bhakti poet has said ‘Sadhu na chale jamaat’

 It is an inspirational song.
 It is a song that can give you the very support that it tells you to not worry about.
-It gives you strength and it tells you that others before you have been in the same situation.
+And gives you strength and it tells you that others before you have been in the same situation.

 Video of “Ekla Chalo Re” by Amitabh Bachchan

-The song had a flash of recent limelight when Amitabh Bachchan sang it for the film Kahaani in his trademark voice.
+The song had a flash of the recent limelight when Amitabh Bachchan sang it for the film Kahaani in his trademark voice.